Wimpie-ccc/script.service.bluray_iso_utils/README.md

 - give each tv show episode an individual entry in the Kodi library (as if they are .mkv files)
 - are able to use video extras with all the extras on the bluray iso
 - can set default audio and subtitle streams
-- enter a multiple movie iso files correctly in the Kodi library, each movie will have it's own entrypoint
+- enter a multiple movie iso file correctly in the Kodi library, each movie will have it's own entrypoint
 - enter different cut's of a movie correctly in the Kodi library (from 1 bluray iso file)
 - skip the recap ("Previously on ...") on your tv shows